 Coronavirus Business Interruption Loansoffer advances up to £5m to SMEs for up to six years.
 They are fee-free and interest-free for 12 months.
 Lenders will not demand personal guarantees for loans under £250,000.

-Most businesses that are eligible for coronavirus grants have received them but you can still claim.
+Most businesses that are eligible for coronavirus grants have received them but you can still claim until the end of August.
 There are two schemes, one for small businesses the other for those in the retail/hospitality/leisure sectors.
 The maximum grants are £10,000 and £25,000 respectively.
 Check if you’re entitled to claimthen contact your district council Allerdale, Barrow, Carlisle, Copeland, Eden or South Lakeland.

-***NEW*** The COVID-19 Sustainable Innovation Fund offers grants to innovative companies needing to keep green projects alive during the pandemic, so helping to transform the way people live, work and travel.
+The COVID-19 Sustainable Innovation Fund offers grants to innovative companies needing to keep green projects alive during the pandemic, so helping to transform the way people live, work and travel.
+The scheme is open for applications until July 29.

 SKILLS AND TRAINING